 The Parent Advocacy app is a free application for families of children who are deaf or hard of hearing attending Individualized Education Program meetings, 504 Plan meetings and more.

-The app aims to help you understand your child’s rights and prepare to work with the school in the best interest of your child.
+The app aims to help you understand your child’s rights and prepare to work with the school in your child’s best interests.

 The University of Illinois Chicago (UIC) College of Dentistry Pediatric Special Needs Dentistry